parthgoswami-github/talks_meetups/README.md

 Hello!

-I love learning & speaking about the concepts I've learned or am learning currently.
+I like to speak about the concepts that I've learned or am currently learning.

 The decks for most talks + YouTube links [wherever applicable] are updated here.